Xingfu Temple (Changshu): Architecture

 The existing main buildings include Shanmen, Mahavira Hall, Hall of Four Heavenly Kings, Hall of Guanyin, Bell tower, Drum tower, Hall of Guru, Dharma Hall, Huayan Pagoda, and Pagoda of Xingfu Temple.

 Culture

 Chang Jian, (常建), a Tang dynasty poet lived in the mid-8th century, eulogized a poem "Writing on the wall of a hall at Poshan Temple" (题破山寺后禅院) after visiting the temple.
 The poem was inscribed to the Three Hundred Tang Poems by Qing dynasty scholar Sun Zhu.
-It is selected in middle school textbook.
+It is selected in China’s middle school Chinese textbook.